senesis/sandbox/compatibility_with_CliMAF.md

   distinguish among multiple outputs) ? how can CliMAF derive the output variable name from the input variable name ?
 - for other parameters : which is their name ?
-- can the script select data ind atafiles based on the variable name, the time period, the space domain ?
+- can the script select data in datafiles based on the variable name, the time period, the space domain ?
  - for an input dataset representing an ensemble : which script argument should receive the symbolic names for members, if